 In 1885 at the height of the craze for academic art and neoclassical tableaus Degas made a photograph and titled it The Apotheosis of Degas.
 This was a ferociously brilliant and acerbic re-creation of Jean-Auguste-Dominique Ingres’ The Apotheosis of Homer (1827).
 What was the idea behind this satirical picture and why did Degas make it?
 This essay attempts to understand Degas' reasoning and why the picture was part of a larger critical/satirical artistic enterprise, found in popular magazines and newspapers of the day, that Degas would have been familiar with.
 The essay gives a background to this picture and the historical and philosophical ramifications of its satire, coming at the height of the popularity for neoclassical art, that would only be shattered in the following century by WW1 and early modernist art - a two front fragmentation bomb from which neoclassicism never quite recovered.
 The Apotheosis of Degas is the first call to arms in that long battle.

-This essay examines Antonioni's film from the point-of-view of the emerging documentary kitchen sink realism of the period as well as the high contrast fashion emerging from the London scene throughout the sixties.
+This essay examines Michelangelo Antonioni's film from the point-of-view of the emerging documentary kitchen sink realism of the period as well as the more realistic and sarcastic fashion emerging from the London scene throughout the sixties.
 The story by Julio Cortazar that gave birth to the film is dealt with at length as is the production of the film.
 But the centerpiece of the work is why Antonioni chose to compare and contrast two very different kinds of photography - photojournalism and fashion - and the implications of the choices that must be made by Thomas, the photographer in Blow-Up.

 This essay looks at Ken Russell's work for the BBC during the late fifties and sixties, with their extraordinary ability to condense enormous amounts of information and emotional impact into one hour.
 The films' counterpoint between documentary and fiction, is without parallel.
 While Russell would go on to a great career making feature films the early work for the BBC is perhaps his most serious and complex body of work - challenging the ideas regarding both the truth of documentary and the nature of re-enactments - that go much farther than anything being done at the time or today.
 This essay is a short history of their production and the implications of their radical content.

 This is an essay on Federico Fellini's short film from 1968 that sits between the longer feature films - Juliet of the Spirits and Satyricon - that have become iconic within the Italian master's filmography.
-The film was made in a period of transition where Fellini began to have enormous doubts about narrative itself to describe the contemporary world, and these doubts would be incorporated into the film itself.
+The film was made in a period of transition where Fellini began to have enormous doubts about the possibility of narrative, conventional or nor, to describe the contemporary world.
+These doubts would be incorporated into the film itself in a variety of ways, as Fellini, with great humor, mimics an encyclopedic array of narrative formulas and cinematic techniques.
 Toby Dammit is the most compelling observation of what Guy Debord, in the same period, called "The Society of the Spectacle" - the film eviscerates that social matrix and points the way to reasons why we needed to construct such a society in the first place.
 In many respects it goes beyond Debord's own films, suggesting a profoundly ambivalent death drive - linked to a narcissistic romanticism - that is out of control.
 With typical humor and fantastical pastiche Fellini goes into the deep end of spectacle, via Edgar Allan Poe, in one of the greatest short films ever made.